ZaneH/kg/content/code/topics/ai/fine-tuning.md

 I have been on the lookout for alternatives to OpenAI, but I have yet to find a cheaper and easier alternative.
 I'll try to update this page if I find one.

+## Locally

+If you're like me, you want to do it locally.
+Unfortunately, this is quite an expensive task and it's not super simple yet.
+I'll try to update this page as I find better ways to do it.
+For now, OpenAI is my go-to.

 ## OpenAI

 OpenAI has been *the easiest* in my experience for fine-tuning.
 You can start with just 10 samples in your `.jsonl` and you can get noticeable results.